Resume-Tracker/Portfolio-Tracker/website/README.md

 ## Note
 You'll need to install react before using any of this code.
-Also the graph for visits will also not show up if there are no entries on the database file.
+Also the graph for visits will not render if there are no entries on the database file.

 ## How to install react
 Run this command